-J&K: Two militants killed in Pulwama encounter, operation underway
+J&K: Four Jaish militants killed in Pulwama encounter, clashes erupt

-Srinagar, Dec 29: Two militants have been killed in ongoing encounter which broke out in South Kashmir's Pulwama district on Saturday morning.
+Srinagar, Dec 29: At least four terrorists were killed in an encounter that took place between security forces and terrorists on Saturday in Rajpora town of Pulwama district of Jammu and Kashmir.
+As many as 16 persons were injured in clashes that erupted thereafter.

+One of the militants was identified as JeM commander Muzamil Bhai alias Abu Jandal, a resident of Rahmoo in Pulwama.
+The identity of the other militants is being ascertained.
+This takes the total number of the militants killed in 2018 to more than 250 the highest in over 10 years.

 Security forces launched a cordon and search operation after receiving specific information from intelligence agencies about the presence of terrorists in Hanjan area in south Kashmir's Pulwama district, a police official said.